SODAVISION-TECH/XprinterSDK-PythonWrapper/README.md

 ## Description

-A Python interface for interacting with printers using the Xprinter SDK.
-This project provides a Pythonic way to control printer operations such as printing text, images, and QR codes.
+This project offers a Python interface for interacting with printers using the Xprinter SDK.
+While the official SDK only provides examples and documentation in C++, this Python wrapper aims to simplify the integration process, making it more accessible for Python developers.
+With this wrapper, you can easily control printer operations such as printing text, images, and QR codes directly from your Python application.

 ## Requirements